 1. Be a good role model.
 Your teen does notice.

-Your teen is closely observing your lifestyle, eating habits, and attitudes about issues like appearance and weight, even if she seems to cringe every time you speak.
+Your teen is closely watching your lifestyle, eating habits, and attitudes, even if she seems to cringe every time you speak.
 Pay attention to the example you are setting, and make changes if you don't like what you see.
-Looking at yourself through your children's eyes can be a great motivator to begin an exercise program, adopt a healthier diet, or turn off the television and get moving instead.
+You can start an exercise program, eat healthier, or turn off the TV and get moving instead.

 Remember, your child will also model your attitudes about your body.
 So if you're constantly criticizing your hip size or thinning hair, she will learn to focus on her flaws instead of her good qualities.